-3 The T-South system connects production fields in northeast BC with the Lower Mainland (Huntingdon) and Williams Northwest Pipeline (NWP) at Sumas, Washington.
+The T-South system consists of two looped gas transmission pipelines operating as a single system.
+The T-South system connects production fields in northeast BC with the Lower Mainland (Huntingdon) and Williams Northwest Pipeline (NWP) at Sumas, Washington.
 The T-South system flows north to south and runs approximately 916 km between Station 2 and Huntingdon.
+The two pipelines comprising the system are tied together by common headers and compressor stations and hence are operated as a single pipeline;

 10 US utilities along the Interstate 5 (I-5) Corridor also receive gas supply from the T-South system, but their dependency is lessened by virtue of greater pipeline diversity and access to 11 12 on-system storage.
-An east to west interconnecting pipeline in the Columbia River Gorge 13 corridor provides 534 MMcf/day of interconnecting capacity between the two north-south pipeline systems in the US.
-Moreover, underground gas storage facilities at Mist and Jackson 14 Prairie (JPS) provide approximately 44 Bcf of on-system storage and up to 1,798 MMcf/day of 15 capacity to the I-5 corridor load centres25.
+An east to west interconnecting pipeline in the Columbia River Gorge corridor provides 534 MMcf/day of interconnecting capacity between the two north-south 13 pipeline systems in the US.
+Moreover, underground gas storage facilities at Mist and Jackson 14 Prairie (JPS) provide approximately 44 Bcf of on-system storage and up to 1,798 MMcf/day of 15 capacity to the I-5 corridor load centres.
 In other words, the amount of physical storage 16 17 located and available to the Washington and Oregon State distribution utilities during a pipeline 18 capacity reduction is considerably more than the amount of on-system storage in the Lower 19 Mainland.

-25 The 44 Bcf is only 13 percent of the total amount of gas that can be delivered by WEI T-South (Huntington Delivery Area) and NWP Gorge during the winter period (151 Days).
+&lt;sup>25 The 44 Bcf is only 13 percent of the total amount of gas that can be delivered by WEI T-South (Huntington Delivery Area) and NWP Gorge during the winter period (151 Days).